KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-DCMetroTimes by kyle-kelly](https://github.com/kyle-kelly/MMM-DCMetroTimes)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. There is no `package.json`.
+2. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-DCMetroTimes.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-DCMetroTimes.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+7. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-7. Recommendation: Found `require('https')` in file `getStationCodes.js`: Replace 'https' by 'node:https'.
+8. Recommendation: Found `require('https')` in file `getStationCodes.js`: Replace 'https' by 'node:https'.
-8. Recommendation: Found `new Date()` in file `getStationCodes.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+9. Recommendation: Found `new Date()` in file `getStationCodes.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-10. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-DCMetroTrainTimes by AdamMoses-GitHub](https://github.com/AdamMoses-GitHub/MMM-DCMetroTrainTimes)